Ain Dara (archaeological site): Footprints

 Monson has also noted that the deities in all the Ain Dara temple reliefs have "shoes with curled-up toes".
-Hence, the source of the footprints, whether of gods or humans or animals, is debatable.
+The source of the footprints is debatable.

 Similarities with Solomon's Temple

-After the 1980–1985 excavations, the similarities between the temple at Ain Dara with Solomon's Temple in Jerusalem, as described in the Biblical texts though not seen on ground, were discussed by archaeologists and historians.
-Already the smaller 8th-century Tell Tayinat temple, discovered during excavations in 1936 and located about 50 miles away, had "caused a sensation because of its similarities to Solomon’s Temple."
+After the 1980–1985 excavations, the similarities between the temple at Ain Dara with Solomon's Temple in Jerusalem as described in the Biblical texts, though not seen on the ground, were discussed by archaeologists and historians.
+Already the smaller 8th-century Tell Tayinat temple, discovered during excavations in 1936 and located about 50 miles away, had "caused a sensation because of its similarities to Solomon's Temple."